jorgebucaran/hyperapp/docs/tutorial.md

 ![what it looks like](https://raw.githubusercontent.com/jorgebucaran/hyperapp/1fd42319051e686adb9819b7e154f764fa3b0d29/docs/src/pages/Tutorial/tut1.png)

-We'll start by making Hyperapp render the HTML for us.
+We’ll start by making Hyperapp render the HTML for us.
 Then we will add dynamic behavior to all the widgets, including text input and dynamically fetching stories.

-First, let's begin with the traditional "Hello World!"
+First, let’s begin with the traditional "Hello World!"

 ## Hello World <a name="helloworld"></a>